Opella. — full event log

 Every event we have on file across every reporting year.
 The Data-by-year tab summarises the top 10 per year; this page shows them all.

-First report released under new branding as Opella, the Consumer Healthcare business unit of Sanofi.
-Sanofi also announced in October 2023 plans to separate the consumer healthcare business.
+First report under new Opella branding.
+Sanofi announced plans in October 2023 to separate the consumer healthcare business into a distinct entity.

 sustainability_report p.4